exakat/exakat-docs/Reference/Rules/Files/NotDefinitionsOnly.rst

   An included file should only provide definitions and declarations, or executable code : not both.

 With definitions only files, their inclusion provide new features, and keep the current execution untouched, and in control of the flow.
+Within this context, globals, use, and namespaces instructions are not considered a warning.

 .. code-block:: php